 tutorial guide something that might be useful to better understand my translations’ posts.

-– Titles (if japanese) will be left in japanese in the section.
+– Titles (if japanese) will be left in japanese in the post’s title

-– You can read its pronunciation in romaji and its translation in the Credits section, at the bottom of the translation’s page.
+– You can read its pronunciation in romaji and its translation in the Credits section, at the top of the translation’s post.

 – Credits section also includes informations such as the album from where the track comes from, as well as the circle, artist, composer, events or anything else.

-– A youtube link to listen to the song will also be on the Credits section.
+– A youtube (or soundcloud / nico etc.) link to listen to the song will also be provided on the Credits section when possible.

-– Notes and intro will be displayed before the lyrics and the Credits.
+– Notes will be displayed under the lyrics and marked on the top section of the post when present.

-– To avoid misunderstanding or ambiguity, I suggest to always read this section so you’ll better understand the lyrics you’re going to read.
+– To avoid misunderstandings or ambiguity, I suggest to always read this section so you’ll better understand the lyrics you’re going to read / the reasons for the choices I’ve made.

 – Sometimes, you can spot symbols such as (*) on the lyrics.
 It means there’s a note you should probably read to better understand that certain part.

-– Order of japanese and english sentences could be mixed up in the translation, if the japanese order doesn’t match with its english translation.
+– The order of japanese and english sentences could be mixed up in the translation, if the japanese order doesn’t match with its english translation.

 Here’s how I deal with romaji.